WARP-LAB/WARP-GUIDES-WEBPACK/02-cssandfiles/readme.md

 // ...
 ```

-Run webpack for production and inspect `public/assets/` directory, how outputted image size differs from source.
+Run webpack for testing and inspect `public/assets/` directory, how outputted image size differs from source.

 ---
 # Fonts